k3ntako/CafeTako/README.md

 # CafeTako
 CafeTako is a website for reviewing and discovering cafes as workspaces.
 I noticed that not all Starbucks are created equally.
 Some are better suited for getting work done compared to others.
+Demo can be found [here](https://cafetako.herokuapp.com/).

 ## Getting Started
 1. Install dependencies: